 What is X-Ray Photoelectron Spectroscopy (XPS)?

-X-ray photoelectron spectroscopy (XPS) is a technique for analyzing the surface chemistry of a material.
+X-ray photoelectron spectroscopy (XPS), also known as electron spectroscopy for chemical analysis (ESCA), is a technique for analyzing the surface chemistry of a material.
 XPS can measure the elemental composition, empirical formula, chemical state and electronic state of the elements within a material.
 XPS spectra are obtained by irradiating a solid surface with a beam of X-rays while simultaneously measuring the kinetic energy and electrons that are emitted from the top 1-10 nm of the material being analyzed.
 A photoelectron spectrum is recorded by counting ejected electrons over a range of electron kinetic energies.
 Peaks appear in the spectrum from atoms emitting electrons of a particular characteristic energy.
 The energies and intensities of the photoelectron peaks enable identification and quantification of all surface elements (except hydrogen).

 A surface layer is defined as being up to three atomic layers thick (~1 nm), depending upon the material.
 Layers up to approximately 10 nm are considered ultra-thin films, and layers up to approximately 1 μm are thin films.
 The remainder of the solid is referred to as bulk material.
 This terminology is not definitive however, and the distinction between the layer types can vary depending upon the material and its application.